MatthewEppelsheimer/wp-People-plugin/readme.txt

 == Using the Shortcode `[people]` ==

 You can simply use the shortcode `[people]` to generate a list of all people using the default display function.

+== Modifying HTML Output ==

-It does this by calling However, if this you want to display a person differently because you don't like the style of the default display or if you added meta fields that you want displayed, we have created a simple way to make your own display function.
-Simply add a filter to 'people_item_callback' that returns a string of html code for rendering a person within a list.
+If this you want to display a person differently because you don't like the style of the default display or if you added meta fields that you want to display, add a filter to 'people_item_callback' that returns a string of html code for rendering a person within a list.

 ```
 add_filter('people_item_callback',